 Watch something on television to keep you entertained.
+If you are fed up with the same TV programs look into dish tv to keep you enthralled as you run.
 Tell your son to clean his room.
 Put your foot down, and do what you’ve gotta do.
 They won’t like it.
 You might be hated for the rest of the night for it.
 But they’ll get over it.
 I mean, it’s likely you won’t be able to hear the TV anyway, but it’s the illusion.
 It’s tricking your mind into being entertained.
 It’s necessary.

 You’ve probably noticed that I prepare a lot.
 I’m always ready for the worst.
 Nothing can stop me, and it should be the same for you.

 Know what the weather is at all times.
-Check on your phone if you can fit in a run after dinner.
+You can easily do this by keeping an eye on what a weather station reports, if you are not in an area where they have local weather stations then it might benefit you to research something similar to weather station reviews to see if could find a potential solution to having a more localized weather reading.
+If you are like me and in an area where there is a local weather report, then consider checking on your phone to see if you can fit in a run after dinner.
 If there’s a blizzard, then run inside.
 But that’s not enough.
 You need to know if there’s a blizzard coming.
 What if you go for a 5k run, and halfway through, the weather turns?
 You need to prepare, especially around winter.
 It’s not questionable.

 If you’re unprepared for the weather, it’s your own fault.
 I can’t show sympathy for your lack of preparation.
 If you’re not prepared to deal with the weather at its worst, make sure you won’t be running outside when it’s at its worst.